getodk/docs/docs/central-submissions.rst

    ODK Web Forms does not yet support offline use.
 If someone loses connectivity while filling out an ODK Web Forms form, they will be able to complete filling it out but will need an Internet connection before they can submit.

-Enketo's offlineable mode makes it possible to launch a form while offline, save drafts of that form, queue submissions to be sent to a server, and automatically send queued submissions once a connection is available.
+Enketo's offline-capable mode makes it possible to launch a form while offline, save drafts of that form, queue submissions to be sent to a server, and automatically send queued submissions once a connection is available.

 .. note::
     Queued submissions are automatically sent **only if the form is open** in a browser when a connection is available.

-You can make an Enketo form offlineable by changing the form's web address and sharing that modified address.
+You can make an Enketo form offline-capable by changing the form's web address and sharing that modified address.
 The way to do this depends on your Central version but links from older versions of Central will continue to work in newer versions.

 .. tab-set::

   .. tab-item:: Central v2025.1.0+

-    **Offlineable link that does not require logging in**
+    **Offline-capable link that does not require logging in**

     #.
 Create a Public Access Link for your form.
 You can create a single shared link or repeat these instructions for each person filling out data so that you can track who is submitting.